Enter your email address below and subscribe to our newsletter

 Kimchi Jjigae

-Have you tried Kimchi Jjigae?
-This Korean stew is an unusual medley of spicy, tangy, and rich flavors with just a hint of sweetness.
-Of course, many people will be skeptical about trying this soup; however, if you’re a Kimchi fan, you’ll love the stew.
+Today, we are making Kimchi Jjigae.
+With spicy, tangy, and rich flavours, this delicious stew has a hint of sweetness.
+Many people are skeptical about trying this soup; however, if you’re a Kimchi fan, you’ll love this Korean stew.

 kimchi jjigae